I am sure this is a question that many school leaders have asked themselves over the years. The oxford English Dictionary defines quality as:

 Being distinctive is one thing but maintaining and continuously improving that distinction can be very different.
 Leadership teams and staff need to be aware of their distinctive strengths, monitor progression and avoid that distinction simply being seen as a badge; instead seeking to embed it in day-to-day school operations.
 No-one in education will ever claim continuous quality improvement is easy, but with the right people and an appropriate framework that acts as a scaffold to teaching practice, schools will always take a more pro-active approach to the delivery and improvement of quality education.

-Download a Quality Mark information pack to see how thousands of schools use Quality Mark to embed continuous quality improvement in their day-to-day.
+See how thousands of schools use Quality Mark to embed continuous quality improvement in their day-to-day.